Unravelling the non-classicality role in Gaussian heat engines: Introduction

-Radiation fields with specific statistical features that can be understood only by a quantum-mechanical description are called to be in non-classical states \cite{dodonov2003theory, Ctlee, Marcos1}.
-The definition of classicality is not unique, but for bosonic fields, the most strict way to quantify it is through P-representability, which asserts that a given state $\vr$ is said to be P-representable if it can be written as a convex mixture of coherent states
+Radiation fields with states described by specific features that can only be understood by a quantum mechanical description are known as non-classical states~\cite{dodonov2003theory, Ctlee, Marcos1}.
+The definition of non-classicality is not unique, but for bosonic fields, the most strict way to quantify it is through the concept of $P$-representability, which states that a given state $\rho$ is said to be $P$-representable if it can be written as a convex mixture of coherent states

-with a proper probability distribution function $P(\alpha, \alpha^*)$ over an ensemble of states, i.e., $P(\alpha, \alpha^*)$ is non-negative and is less, or equally, singular than the delta distribution -- those states are known as classical states.
-In contrast, a non-classical state is a set which cannot be written as in Eq.(\ref{prepresentability}), because its quasi-probability distribution is negative or highly singular.
-This definition was particularly relevant in quantum optics, but also has a very good significance for arbitrary distributed quantum information systems based on bosonic modes, as only non-P-representable field states are able to generate entanglement when mixed with the vacuum in a beam-splitter \cite{Kim,Xiang-bin,Nclass}.
-A prominent example of a non-classical state is the set of squeezed states, in which the fluctuation associated with one quadrature component is below the vacuum state noise \cite{scully1997quantum}.
-Early theoretical work in the 60s and 80s led to the conclusion that quantum fluctuations can be reduced below the shot noise in many forms of nonlinear optical interactions \citep{nonl1,nonl2,nonl3}.
+with a proper probability distribution function $P(\alpha, \alpha^*)$ over an ensemble of states, i.e., $P(\alpha, \alpha^*)$ is non-negative and is less, or equally, singular than the delta distribution -- these states are known as \emph{classical states}.
+In contrast, \emph{non-classical states} corresponds to those that cannot be written as in Eq.~(\ref{prepresentability}), because its quasi-probability distribution is negative or highly singular.
+This definition is particularly relevant in the context of quantum information systems based on bosonic modes since only non-$P$-representable states can generate entanglement when mixed with vacuum in a beam-splitter~\cite{Kim,Xiang-bin,Nclass}.
+A prominent example of non-classical states is the set of squeezed states, in which the fluctuation associated with one quadrature component is below the vacuum state~\cite{scully1997quantum}.
+Early theoretical work in the 60s and 80s led to the conclusion that quantum fluctuations can be reduced below the shot noise in many forms of nonlinear optical interactions~\citep{nonl1,nonl2,nonl3}.
 For example, squeezed states are produced in nonlinear processes called degenerate parametric down-conversion, where a ``classical'' electromagnetic field drives a nonlinear medium and pairs of correlated photons of the same frequency are generated.
-A non-classical effect of light can reveal itself in different ways.
+The non-classical effects of light can be revealed in different ways.
 In the present case, this manifestation occurs in terms of coherence (off-diagonal elements) since the squeezing operation induces non-diagonal elements in the energy eigenbasis.